sts10/phraze/readme.markdown

 Generate random passphrases.

-## Examples
+## How to use Phraze, with examples
+Run without arguments, Phraze will generate a 7-word passphrase that has 90.4 bits of entropy.
 ```
 $ phraze
 listeners-strikeouts-duchess-shrine-platform-advise-fellowship
 ```

-Use `-e` to specify the minimum amount of entropy, in bits, that your passphrase must have.
-Phraze **defaults to 80 bits** of entropy.
+If you want to change the strength of the passphrase, I recommend that you use `-e` to specify the minimum amount of entropy, in bits, that your passphrase must have.
+If not specified, Phraze will give 80 bits or more of entropy.
 ```
 $ phraze -e 85
 rugby-legally-sweeping-economist-thirty-achieving-sliding
 ```

-Use `-w` to specify the number of words for Phraze to use.
+If you want to specify the number words INSTEAD of minimum entropy, you can use `-w` to specify the number of words for Phraze to use.
 Cannot be used with `-e`/minimum entropy option.
 ```
 $ phraze -w 5
 routines-factory-threats-exact-destroyer
 ```

-Specify a separator between words with `-s`:
+By default, Phraze separates words with a hyphen ("-").
+You can change that with `-s`.
+Can accept special inputs "\_n" (random numbers), "\_s" (random symbol), and "\_b" (mix of both).
 ```
 $ phraze -s ' '
 marrow responded beauty syndrome compromise cognitive prompted
 ```

-Use `-t` to make all the words in passphrase Title Case
+You can make all the word Title Case by using `-t`:
 ```
 $ phraze -s '' -t
 ReinforcedMetalProphecyHeavyArtilleryEnoughStaying
 ```

-If you need to have a symbol, a number and an uppercase character in your passphrase, you can try
+If you need to have a symbol, a number and an uppercase character in your passphrase, you can try:
 ```
 $ phraze -t -s _b
 Segments6Lining{Cubs,Elementary8Exchanges0Fourteen7Slide